The Mellon Summer Academy and Undergraduate Curatorial Fellowship is currently on pause.

 When will the program resume?

-We anticipate that the program will resume in late 2023 or early 2024.
+We anticipate that the program may resume in 2024.

 Is the MUCF program paused at all partner museums?